-Should an instructor believe that an academic integrity violation has occurred, they may consult with the Office of the Dean of Student Affairs, who will assist the faculty member in handling a possible academic integrity violation and, if a student is found responsible for violating academic integrity policies, determining possible sanctions.
-In accordance with the university's policy, a student who violates the academic integrity policy will not be permitted to drop the course in which the offense occurred in order to avoid penalty.
-If the student attempts to drop the course, they will be reenrolled.
+Instructors who suspect that an academic integrity violation has occurred should consult with the Office of the Dean of Student Affairs, who will assist the faculty member in handling a possible academic integrity violation and determine possible sanctions, if appropriate.
+In accordance with the university's policy, a student who violates the academic integrity policy will not be permitted to drop the course in which the offense occurred to avoid penalty.
+If the student attempts to drop the course, he/she will be reenrolled.